Outcomes of Democracy

 Reduction of Inequality and Poverty

 This difference is increasing day by day.
 Only a small group of rich people enjoy the maximum proportion of wealth and income.
-This is the major drawback of democracy that it has failed in reducing inequalities among the income of its citizens.
+This is the major drawback of democracy in that it has failed to reduce inequalities among the income of its citizens.
 Although democratic governments try hard to frame policies and laws for equality of wealth, income, and resources among citizens of the country, in real terms, they fail to do so.

 Accommodation of Social Diversities